-If you haven’t heard, having a solid wash day routine for natural hair is essential to promote a healthy moisture balance, ensure length retention, and minimize breakage and shedding.
+If you haven’t heard, having a solid wash day routine is essential to promote a healthy moisture balance, ensure length retention, and minimize breakage and shedding.

-Remember: a poorly planned wash day routine can lead to seriously unhealthy hair.
-But a solid wash day routine will lead you to the curls of your dreams.
+Remember: moisture starts with wash day.
+A poorly planned wash day routine can lead to unhealthy hair.
+But a solid wash day routine will ensure your scalp is clean, your strands are moisturized and you get optimal curls and coils throughout the week.

-Ready to get your wash day routine for natural hair on lock?
+Ready to get your wash day routine on lock?
 Let’s go!

 Before we get into the wash day routine, keep in mind that you should have a thorough understanding of your natural hair.
 In particular you should know (not an exhaustive list):